Glossary of bowling

-This glossary relates mainly to terms applicable to ten-pin bowling.
+This glossary relates mainly to terms applicable to tenpin bowling.
 For candlepin terms, see Candlepin bowling#Terminology.

 An 1892 glossary of bowling terms from a publication of Spalding's Athletic Library The glossary mentions "all three balls", in contrast to modern ten-pin bowling in which two ball rolls are allowed in each frame.

 Numerical

 Lines corresponding to angles of entry for 2°, 4° and 6°.
 Hooking (curving) the ball enables greater angles of entry, which increases likelihood of strikes.

 Spots (at 6 feet), arrows (at 15 feet), and downlane markers (at about 34-43 feet) can be used for targeting (aiming).